 If I say “fuck” live on stage, will YouTube next ban my keynote on video?
 With our Talkshow Live on Stage TV, we helped events and brands to make the needed Covid-Pivots.
 Guess what?
 YouTube censored our content!
 WTF?
 Covid-Pivot is a scary word?

-If artists and artists managers have learned one thing during this pandemic?
+If artists and athletes have learned one thing during this pandemic?
 Take back control of your:

 - Content & Media

 - Fan Relationships